-Note: The E-IPA-HX card with IP Transceiver offers twice the beltpack density compared to the E-Que card .
+Note: The E-IPA-HX card with FreeSpeak II IP transceivers offers twice the beltpack density of the FreeSpeak E1 transceivers.

-2.2 FreeSpeak II with an FSII Transceiver (1.9 and 2.4)
+2.2 FreeSpeak II with an FSII E1 Transceiver (1.9 and 2.4)

 Using a transceiver splitter allows up to five transceivers to be connected to each transceiver port.
-Each E-Que card can connect to two splitters and so support up to 10 transceivers.
+Each E-IPA card in E1 mode can connect to two splitters and so support up to 10 transceivers.
 Each transceiver supports up to five beltpacks.
 This means that up to 50 beltpacks can be present, giving a great deal of flexibility in placing beltpacks where they are needed most, and providing wireless reliability.

-If a transceiver card is selected in the configuration software, this supports 8 transceivers.
+If an E-Que card is selected in the configuration software, this supports 8 transceivers with direct connection.